Dean and Professor of Law

 Associate Dean of Alumni and Community Relations

 Graduating from Vanderbilt University with a bachelors in Philosophy and from Washington University in St. Louis with a law degree, Associate Dean Tennessee has used her education to help others achieve their goals.
+She has worked with a wide range of prospective students and law students.
+She is excited about working with alumni whom she counseled early in their careers.

 Assistant Dean of Communications and Marketing